SofiaAfendra/react-redux-workshop/README.md

 The models that make up the game are:

-- GameStateProvider: This is a context provider that creates a global game state and shares it across the application.
+- StateProvider: This is a context provider that creates a global game state and shares it across the application.
 - reducer: This is the reducer that manages the game state.
 - useGameState: This is a custom hook that provides the game state and the functions that update the game state to the components that need it.